lus/mojango/README.md

 ```

 ## Usage
-Before you can use the wrapper, you need to create a Client:
+Before you can use the wrapper, you need to create a client:
 ```go
 func main() {
     // Create a new mojango client